texfaq/texfaq.github.io/FAQ-overfull.md

 resolution of the problem, on the assumption that you've got the hyphenation correct.

-The simplest case is where a ''small'' word fails to break at the end of a line; pushing the entire word to a new line isn't going to make much difference, but it might make things just bad enough that TeX won't do it by default.
+The simplest case is where a "small" word fails to break at the end of a line; pushing the entire word to a new line isn't going to make much difference, but it might make things just bad enough that TeX won't do it by default.
 In such a case on can _try_ the LaTeX